 To get started, I grabbed a few materials:

 - ice cream scoop and cone printables (below)

 - recording sheet (below)

 - laminator or sheet protectors (optional)

-We printed the ice cream scoop and cone pages on cardstock.
-You may want to laminate the pieces too for extra durability.
+Then I printed the ice cream scoop and cone pages on cardstock and laminated them for durability.

 Note: To make the activity completely reusable, you can place the recording pages in sheet protectors and have students write their answers with a dry erase marker.